 Frequently Asked Questions

 Converting your course to UCV is optional at this time; it is not mandatory.
 UofSC does not have a date when original view courses will no longer be used.
-If you would like to try UCV, call the DoIT Service Desk at 803-777-1800 or complete the UCV Next Steps Survey.
-You may also schedule a consultation with a CTE Instructional Designer
+If you would like to try UCV, submit a ticket directly at http://go.sc.edu/BlackboardHelp (login required), call 803-777-1800 to have a ticket created for you, or complete the UCV Next Steps Survey.
+You may also schedule a consultation with a CTE Instructional Designer.

 There are many advantages to using UCV.
 There are also some potential obstacles to using UCV, but they can be overcome with re-thinking your course design and using other available tools.
 The advantages outweigh the potential obstacles.
 Schedule a consultation with an Instructional Designer to discuss the advantages of using UCV for your course.